-Approved by the Medical Executive Curriculum and Policy Committee
+Approved by the Medical Executive Curriculum and Policy Committee Applicability: Students in the Medical Curriculum

 Background

 The ACGME has established limits on the work hours of interns and residents.
 In addition, the Institute of Medicine (IOM), acting at the request of Congress, has issued a slightly more restrictive report regarding intern and resident work hours.
 The report, entitled Resident Duty Hours: Enhancing Sleep, Supervision, and Safety, was published in December 2008.